yunpeng-shi/AAB/README.md

 ## What are included

 ### 4 matlab files:
+The following function generates synthetic data using uniform corruption model of [1].
+See detailed instructions in the header of the file.
 ```
 UniformCorruptionModel.m
 ```
-This function generates synthetic data using uniform corruption model of [1].
+The following function computes Naive AAB statistic given a graph (adjacency matrix) and a set of pairwise directions.
 See detailed instructions in the header of the file.
 ```
 NaiveAAB.m
 ```
-This function computes Naive AAB statistic given a graph (adjacency matrix) and a set of pairwise directions.
+The following function computes IR-AAB statistic given a graph (adjacency matrix) and a set of pairwise directions.
 See detailed instructions in the header of the file.
 ```
 IRAAB.m
 ```
-This function computes IR-AAB statistic given a graph (adjacency matrix) and a set of pairwise directions.
-See detailed instructions in the header of the file.
+The following file demonstrates the performance of AAB statistics given synthetic data generated from uniform corruption model.
+The code for drawing scatter plots and ROC curves are included.
 ```
 demo.m
 ```
-This file demonstrates the performance of AAB statistics given synthetic data generated from uniform corruption model.
-The code for drawing scatter plots and ROC curves are provided in the file.

 ## License